itsdran/CollegeManagement-Django/README.md

 Setting up the System:
 1. Open your Editor with this Repository
 2. Open the terminal in VSCode
+3. Activate the virtual environment: py -m venv env env/Scripts/activate.bat
-3. Type this in (if not yet installed): pip install -r requirements.txt
+5. Type this in (if not yet installed): pip install -r requirements.txt
-4. Access the system by typing these commands: py manage.py makemigrations py manage.py migrate py manage.py collectstatic
+5. Access the system by typing these commands: py manage.py makemigrations py manage.py migrate py manage.py collectstatic